FINAL ACTION DATE FOR EMPLOYMENT-BASED 3 PREFERENCE CASE

 DATE FOR FILING OF EMPLOYMENT-BASED 3 VISA APPLICATIONS

-The same goes for the DATE FOR FILING OF EMPLOYMENT-BASED 3 VISA APPLICATIONS, finally it now moved two months forward which is August 1 2016.
+The DATE FOR FILING OF EMPLOYMENT-BASED 3 VISA APPLICATIONS, however remains the same which is still August 1 2016.
 This reflects the date for filing visa applications within a timeframe justifying immediate action in the application process.
 Applicants for immigrant visas who have a priority date earlier than the application date in the chart may assemble and submit required documents to the Department of State’s National Visa Center, following receipt of notification from the National Visa Center containing detailed instructions.

 For a brief overview, the United States regulates immigration by capping the number of foreign nationals welcomed into the country each year.
 Each person must have his/her own personal immigrant visa number in order to live permanently in the United States.
 A foreign national can seek an Immigrant Visa at a U.S. Consulate outside the U.S., or file for an Adjustment of Status with USCIS inside the U.S.